xmatters/xm-labs-steps-cherwell/README.md

 * [annotate-object.js](./annotate-object.js) - This is the script inside the `Annotate Object` step

 # Introduction - How it works
-Cherwell is a work flow manager that is further enabled by xMatters, by being able to create and update incidents from any flow.
+Cherwell is a powerful incident management application that allows for complex business logic without code.
+This integration adds capability to any xMatters integration to open new Incidents and to add annotations to Incidents or other objects in Cherwell.

 # Installation